MVAnero/grant-program/applications/Madvapes.md

 ## Overview

 ### Project Description
-MadvApes is one of the oldest projects on Vechain, we aim to become the #1 NFT Project on vechain providing our members new services and web3 experiences.
+MadⓥApes is one of the oldest projects on Vechain, we aim to become the #1 NFT Project on vechain providing our members new services and web3 experiences.
 In the past months, we have been working with web2 companies helping them to bridge to web3 using the Vechain Blockchain.

-Ape-world aims to be a valuable-transaction-driven ecosystem encompassing a fully sustainable economy that rewards MadⓥApes holders by creating utility and value for different holder profiles.
+Ape-world aims to be a valuable-transaction-driven ecosystem encompassing a fully sustainable economy that rewards MadⓥApes and Vechain holders by creating utility and value for different holder profiles.

-    - Passive income
+ * Passive income
-    - Gaming
+ * Gaming
-    - VNFT Trading
+ * NFT Trading
-    - Merch/Marketing
+ * Merch/Marketing

 The world is divided into different locations.
-Each location has one or more services available to MadⓥApes holders.
+Each location has one or more services available to MadⓥApes and Vechain holders.

 ### Why VeChain?
     - Vechain Foundation has showed us their commitment to become a top Blockchain and we believe it